This article applies to all MetaDefender Core V5 releases deployed on Windows systems.

 To resolve this issue and ensure effective scanning, follow these steps:

-For more detailed instructions on adding exclusions or exceptions to your antivirus software, refer to the user manual or documentation provided by the software vendor.
+- Conduct a test scan to confirm the resolution of the problem.
+For detailed instructions on adding exclusions or exceptions to your AV software, refer to the user manual or documentation provided by the software vendor.

 Conclusion: